 Ok, so you’ve planned your big trip to Vegas, but now what are you going to do once you get here?
 If you aren’t big into gambling and nightclubs you might be at a loss.
 Don’t worry though, there is way more to Vegas than meets the eye.
-If you want to experience Vegas like a local keep reading to see our list.
+If you want to experience Vegas like a local, check out our list of things to do in Vegas:

 While most locals have to venture to the strip for work or play, most of us regularly avoid the area.
 But that doesn’t mean we don’t have any fun either.
 There is just so much to enjoy about this beautiful city we call home, and almost none of it involves the dinging of slot machines.

 Located directly west of the strip, red rock is a great place for hiking and walking.
 But, if it’s too hot or you just want to relax there is also a scenic drive through the colorful canyon.

 Believe it or not this ski mountain is located just 45 min or so away from the bright lights of the city.
 During the winter you can enjoy snow sports and snowball fights.
 But during the summer it’s a beautiful place to escape the heat.
 The temps there can be up to 30 degrees cooler than in the valley.

 This shopping district popped up a few years ago and is a great alternative to the crowded fashion show mall.
 There are lots of stores, restaurants and bars.
 There is also an upscale movie theatre with reclining seats.

 Located on Main St. south of Charleston Blvd this old town area is going through an evolution.
 While it’s always been a place for unique vintage shops and boutiques, more and more breweries and coffee shops are opening up down there.